modeset/-deprecated-utensils/WIP.md

 # Todo

 ## WIP
-- ARIA roles for templates/fixtures
 - Cleanup the fixtures for more semantic markup
+- Refactor progress bar (slider) to use ARIA attributes
 - Manage focus states around all utensils
+- Add basic behaviors for ARIA
 - Look at making the sass files use abstract elements (placeholders)
 - Document mixins
 - Scrub the behavior files and normalize